2Echoes/small_fish_gui/README.md

 Optional features to include in future versions :

 **Major Dev**
-- time stack (which would include cell tracking)
+* time stack (which would include cell tracking)
-- 3D segmentation
+* 3D segmentation

 **Minor features**
-- allows npz files with multiple masks in load segmentation by asking user which one to select
+* allows npz files with multiple masks in load segmentation by asking user which one to select
-- fix parquet format or replace to another compressed format
+* fix parquet format or replace to another compressed format
+* In Napari viewer, or add an extra spot layer to visualsize spots that are in foci or color spots that are in clusters in specific color.